ramiror/spanglish/README.md

 Put the points | Set straight
-Late you chirped | You were too slow, someone won you over They eary rose you | You were too slow, someone won you over
+Late you chirped | You were too slow, someone won you over They eary rose you | You were too slow, someone won you over Your are the most | You are the best

 ## English -> Spanish